Wavedash is a game platform for the browser. Players open a link and the game runs. No downloads, no installs.

 You just need a version of your game that can be opened in a browser.
 If you have that, you're ready to go.

-Run wavedash build push to upload your build.
-Every push creates an immutable, numbered build you can roll back to at any time.
+Drag and drop the build folder in the Developer Portal, or run wavedash build push if you'd rather stay in the terminal.
+Every upload creates an immutable, numbered build you can roll back to at any time.

 Publish

 Promote a build to Published from the Developer Portal.
-Publishing is not yet available from the CLI.
 The published build is the version players get when they open your game.

 Which game engines can I use?